sinonjs/sinon/docs/release-source/release/fake-timers.md

 Fake timers provide a `clock` object to pass time, which can also be used to control `Date` objects created through either `new Date();` or `Date.now();` (if supported by the browser).

-When faking timers with IE you also need `sinon-ie.js`, which should be loaded after `sinon.js`.

 For standalone usage of fake timers it is recommended to use [lolex](https://github.com/sinonjs/lolex) package instead.
 It provides the same set of features and was previously extracted from Sinon.JS.